 If successfully developed, the Company's solutions will compete with products currently used to treat or prevent hypovolemia, including albumin, other colloid solutions, and crystalloid solutions presently manufactured by established pharmaceutical companies, and with human blood products.
 Some of these products, in particular crystalloid solutions, are commonly used in surgery and trauma care and sell at low prices.
-In order to compete with other products, particularly those that sell at lower prices, the Company's products will have to provide medically significant advantages.
+In order to compete with other products, particularly those that sell at lower prices, the Company's products will have to be recognized as providing medically significant advantages.
 The competing products are being manufactured and marketed by established pharmaceutical companies that have substantially larger research facilities and technical staffs and greater financial and marketing resources than BioTime.
 For example, DuPont Pharmaceuticals presently markets Hespan, an artificial plasma volume expander, and Viaspan, a solution for use in the preservation of kidneys, livers and pancreases for surgical transplant.

-Abbott manufactures and sells a generic equivalent of Hespan.
+Abbott and Baxter International manufacture and sell a generic equivalent of Hespan.